-I've learned that nearly every moment can be an "occasion" - something that celebrates life right then and there.
-Sometimes, following an appointment, I've been known to treat myself to a quick walk in a part of the city I rarely get to - dip into a local shop to savor a fancy coffee, take in the views and some deep breaths, celebrate historic architecture as eye candy, buy a croissant and sink into the moment.
+Every moment can be an "occasion" - something that celebrates life right then and there.
+Following a business or other appointment, I sometimes treat myself to a quick walk in a part of the city I rarely get to - dip into a local shop to savor a fancy coffee, take in the views, and some deep breaths, celebrate historic architecture as eye candy, buy a croissant and sink into the moment.

-It's something I've inherited from my mother who, still, believes in the excitement of everything from ice cream cone on country drives to the first sunny daffodils in the spring.
+I've inherited this trait from my mother who believes in the excitement of everything from an ice cream cone on country drives to the first sunny daffodils in the spring.

-Magnolia Blue is my celebration of the American coastal south.
+Magnolia Blue is my celebration of the American coastal south and all her moments..

-I love every part of our great country, but the chartreuse and gold grasses of the salt marshes, Great Blue Herons, and sprawling limbs of the live oaks tell a story of time and tide.
+The chartreuse and gold grasses of the salt marshes, Great Blue Herons, and sprawling limbs of the live oaks tell the story of time and tide.
 Pair those with slow breezes, foamy surf, and the laughter of friends and family - especially under the glow of backyard lanterns or sweet tea on the front porch - well, this is where I am my most content.

 I've been writing since age nine, but professionally I've been a career publicist, who began my career in weekend radio news and in book publishing publicity.
 I have publicized book authors and PBS shows and moved on to developing community outreach programs, writing gubernatorial speeches, managing press conferences on Capitol Hill and publicizing celebrity artists like Billy Joel and Arnold Schwarzenegger.